ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 Both repositories and the service implement respective interfaces to enable dependency injection, which makes it easier to test for functionality and coverage.

-The last layer of the infrastructure layer is the 'Data Transfer Object' layer.
-The DTOs serve the purpose of only providing the necessary data in order to not expose the entire domain model to the user, as there can be sensitive or unnecessary data.
+The last layer of the infrastructure layer is the 'Data Transfer Object' layer, DTO for short.
+The DTOs serve the purpose of only providing the necessary data in order to not expose the entire domain model to the user, as there can be sensitive and/or unnecessary data.

 ### Web Layer
 The 'Web' layer is the outermost layer and is responsible for handling the front-end portion of the *Chirp!* application i.e. the user interface of the website.